cjelgin/github-pages-with-jekyll/_posts/2019-09-25-hello-world.md

 ---
+layout: post
-title: "Welcome to my blog"
+title:  "Welcome to Jekyll!"
-date: 2019-09-25
 ---

-Hello world!
+# Welcome

-This is my first blog post!
+**Hello world**, this is my first Jekyll blog post.

+I hope you like it!